compiler-research/compiler-research.github.io/_posts/2025-23-09-Supporting-AD-in-CMS-Combine-likelihood-scans.md

   `CodegenImpl.cxx` to generate code for models making use of it.

-- Imported three pieces of code from Combine that handle the minimization procedures within the framework in Roofit's `RooMinimizer.cxx`.
+- Imported three pieces of code from Combine that handle the minimization procedures within the framework in RooFit's `RooMinimizer.cxx`.
   The first is the class `FreezeDisconnectedParametersRAII`, which automatically freezes and unfreezes parameters disconnected from the likelihood graph.
 The second is the function `generateOrthogonalCombinations`,